nodejs/node/doc/api/net.md

 added: v0.1.90
 -->

-The `'close'` event is emitted once the socket is fully closed.
+The `'close'` event is emitted once the socket is closed and can no longer be used to send or receive data.

 The listener callback is called with a single boolean `had_error` argument.
 If `true`, then the socket was closed due to a transmission error.